 You can’t plan for it…

 12 a.m.
 My wife Diana wakes me up.
 Zuri’s entire body had swollen up, she couldn’t even cry.
 Lethargic and obviously in pain we rushed her to the E.R. where she was poked and prodded and finally taken to the ultrasound where scans showed a heart over two times the size of what should have been there.
 How could this have happened?
 She got check-ups often.
-Zuri has had ultrasounds before due to a doctors misconceived notion of her having a genetic disorder (more on that later).
-There was no evidence of her having any abnormal condition of the heart whatsoever.
+Zuri has had ultrasounds before due to a doctors misdiagnosis of a genetic disorder (more on that later).
+There was absolutely no evidence of her having any abnormal condition of the heart.

 Finally, we arrive in Seattle.
-It’s early and it was like a scene out of the walking dead.
+It’s very early and quiet.
+The fog was lit up by the street lights and the only movement came from the homeless people crossing the streets.
+It was like a scene out of the walking dead.
 It was a quick trip to the Seattle Children’s E.R. where she was almost immediately whisked to the I.C.U.
-Everything was a blur after that.
+Everything after that was a blur.

-Not everything was fine and dandy at this point.
+However, not everything was fine and dandy at this point.
 I was going on a couple days no sleep and had a general skepticism of doctors.
 I must admit I was not the easiest person to interact with at this point.
 But then something pretty awesome happened.
-A doctor sat me down and filled me in on what the situation was.
+A doctor sat me down and filled me in on the situation.
 She said, “Your daughter has suffered an acute congestive heart failure because her heart is not pumping as it should.
-One side has stretched so far and so thin that it can no longer pump properly”.
+One side has stretched so far and so thin that it can no longer pump properly.
 We do not know why this has happened yet, but we know how to treat it.”
-I didn’t believe her.
+I didn’t believe her ( I was so tired at this point, not having slept for over two days).
 At that moment I was thinking that all doctors were liars, mainly because of my experiences at veteran hospitals.
 I asked her “How many children have you treated for this condition before?”
 And the doctor sits back and thinks for a second and says, “mm, maybe over a hundred.”

 Long story short, after a stay at Seattle Children’s that lasted over a month, we were sent home with a plan and six different medications.
-That lasted about a year, where soon after her anniversary she suffered her second heart failure.
-And here we are now, on the list for a new heart.♡
+That lasted about a year, where soon after her heart_failure anniversary, she suffered her second heart failure.
+And here we are now, on the list for a new heart (UNOS - 1A).♡